avunit1/blog/content/posts/leenuks.md

 +++
-title = "There's a thing named linux.
+title = "There's a thing named Linux.
 USE IT!" date = "2022-07-26" author = "Avunit" description = "This post explains why you shouldn't be Apple or Microsoft's sheep."